Can A Chiropractor Help with Sciatica?

 February 1, 2022

 Millions of Americans struggle with chronic back, neck, arm, and leg pain, for which chiropractic care can be a highly effective solution.
 Chiropractic is a licensed branch of healthcare that promotes the body’s natural ability to heal without surgery or drugs.
-Chiropractors perform adjustments and prescribe in-clinic therapies to eliminate pain, improve function and promote healing for various conditions, including back pain, disc problems, neck pain, headaches, and sports injuries.
+Doctors of Chiropractic, or chiropractors, perform adjustments and prescribe in-clinic therapies to eliminate pain, improve function and promote healing for neuro-musculoskeletal conditions like back pain, herniated discs, neck pain, headaches as well as car accident, slip and fall and sports injuries.

 As a starting point, you can make an appointment with a medical doctor (MD) or a Doctor of Chiropractic (DC) since they both specialize in diagnosing neuro-musculoskeletal issues.
 After you receive a diagnosis, your doctor will create a treatment plan.
 When necessary, they may refer you to a different type of pain expert, as outlined below.

-See a chiropractor to treat conditions of the neuro-musculoskeletal system (the nervous system, muscles, tendons, ligaments, and bony misalignments aka vertebral subluxation) especially those with uncertain causes.
+See a chiropractor to treat conditions of the neuro-musculoskeletal system (nerves, muscles, tendons, ligaments, and bony misalignments) especially those with uncertain causes.
 If you’re suffering from chronic pain or injury, headaches, immobility, muscle and joint pain, numbness, or lack of energy you should see a Doctor of Chiropractic.

 Both chiropractors and other medical specialists treat pain and musculoskeletal issues.
 Both are also licensed to prescribe labs and imaging.
 However, the key difference between chiropractors and other medical professionals lies in their treatment methodologies.
 Medical doctors prescribe medication and invasive treatments like surgery, whereas chiropractors perform non-invasive, drug-free treatments and therapies.